Introduction to AbaPerls

 SQL Development

 The prime developer component of AbaPerls is the load tool ABASQL.
-ABASQL is a wrapper on the AbaPerls file-loading process, which goes far beyond what you get through Query Analyzer or OSQL.
+ABASQL is a wrapper on the AbaPerls file-loading process, which goes far beyond what you get through SQL Server Management Studio.
 Here is a sample of what you get:

 Typically you invoke ABASQL from a external text editor that permits you execute a command-line tool from the editor.
-In the AbaSec group we use TextPad.
+In the AbaSec group we use TextPad and Visual Studio.

 Building and Updating Databases

 To build an empty database AbaPerls provides the tool DBBUILD.
-DBBUILD finds the SQL files in a SourceSafe project and its subprojects and load these into database in a well-defined order.
-DBBUILD loads all files with the AbaPerls file-loading process, thus everything you get with ABASQL, you get with DBBUILD.
-Since the log from a database build can become huge, AbaPerls offers LISTERRS that extracts the interesting part of the log, that is the errors and warnings.
+DBBUILD finds the SQL files in a number of version-control directories and loads the files into database in a well-defined order using the AbaPerls file-loading process.
+That is, everything you get with ABASQL, you get with DBBUILD.
+Since the log from a database build can become huge, AbaPerls offers LISTERRS that extracts the interesting part of the log, that is, the errors and warnings.

-DBUPDGEN compares two SourceSafe versions of a project tree, and from the differences it generates an update script, that will update the database from one version to the other.
+DBUPDGEN is a tool that compares two labels for a directory tree in the version-control system, and from the differences it generates an update script, that will update the database from one label to the other.
 These upgrade scripts use the AbaPerls file-loading process, so again the full power of ABASQL is available.

 A Module-Based Database

 These modules are in AbaPerls called subsystems.
 A subsystem is set of database objects – types, tables, stored procedures etc – that you build or update together.
 A database can consist of one or more subsystems.
-You define the subsystem configuration for a database in a configuration file (or config-file for short).
-The config-file does not only define which subsystems to include in the database, but you can also specify configuration options, either on database level or on subsystem level.
+You define your system (which can be spread over several databases) in a system-definition file (or sysdef-file for short) which lists your subsystems and where they are located in version-control.
+You define the subsystem configuration for a specific database in a configuration file (or config-file for short) which defines which subsystems that are to be included in a specific database.
+The config-file typically inherits from the sysdef-file and adds configuration options, either on database level or on subsystem level.

-Provided that you include the ABAPERLS subsystem (which includes the AbaPerls system tables) in the database, DBBUILD saves the configuration options in the database.
-Then ABASQL and the update scripts generated by DBUPDGEN read these, and acts as if these options had been specified on the command line.
-For instance, in the config-file you can specify that all stored procedures, triggers and views are to be stored encrypted, and then ABASQL will automatically add WITH ENCRYPTION when it loads the objects.
+Provided that you include the ABAPERLS subsystem, which is the database part of AbaPerls and includes the AbaPerls system tables in the database, DBBUILD saves the configuration options in the database.
+This permits ABASQL and the update scripts generated by DBUPDGEN to act as if these options had been specified on the command line.
+For instance, in the config-file you can specify that all stored procedures, triggers and views are to be obfuscated, whereupon ABASQL will automatically add WITH ENCRYPTION when it loads the objects.

 DBUPDGEN can also work with a config-file and generate an update script for many subsystems.
 When you run the update script, it checks the database for available subsystems, and ignores the subsystems in the script not present in the database.